 2.1.
 Participants & setting

-(15) This descriptive-correlative study, was conducted in emergency departments at five educational governmental hospitals in Tabriz, Iran.
+Astbury et al (2014) declare quantitative studies have sought to measure and analyses the causal relationship between moral distress and associated variables (15).
+This descriptive-correlative study, was conducted in emergency departments at five educational governmental hospitals in Tabriz, Iran.
 Sample size was determined based on primary data of Papathanassoglou study (2), based on the correlation between the professional independence and moral stress variables (-0.21), with 95% confidence, 80% power, in bilateral test using G power software version 3.0.10 obtained 178, considering 5% loss it increased to 187.
-A total of 187 people were selected by stratified sampling based on each hospital's emergency nurses.
-Nine participants refused to continue the study, so 178 nurses were considered.
+A total of 187 people were selected by stratified sampling based on the percentage of emergency nurses in each hospital to the total emergency nurses of hospitals.
+Nine participants refused to continue the study, and five questionnaires were not totally completed and were set aside, so173 nurses were considered.

 The inclusion criteria included to have Bachelor’s degree or higher qualifications in nursing and have at least one year experience in emergency room, age above 22 years.
-Any nurse who had changed his/her workplace was excluded.
+Any nurses who had changed his/her workplace were excluded.

 2.2.
 Measurement tools